 Away from the center of town, the Rumford area is suddenly semi-pastoral and pretty.
 US-2 winds around the valley as the Androscoggin makes an oxbow, and an even nicer route heads north following Route 17 and the Swift River toward the popular Rangeley Lakes resort area.

 West of Farmington and just north of US-2, the town of Wilton was the longtime home of famous shoemaker G. H. Bass Company, makers of those leather “Weejuns” so loved by preppies.
 In 1998 the Bass Company abandoned Wilton for the lower-wage Dominican Republic, but its old mill is still standing.
 Next to the mill, an old boardinghouse holds the Wilton Farm and Home Museum (207/645-2091, by appointment or Sat.
-1pm-4pm July-Aug., donation), a fascinating museum with exhibits on G. H. Bass, its shoe-making operations, and everything from old bottles to the life of the Wilton-born “Maine Giantess,” Sylvia Hardy, an 8-foot-tall, 400-pound woman who was a star of P. T. Barnum’s famous freak shows.
+1pm-4pm July-Aug., donation), a fascinating museum with exhibits on G. H. Bass, its shoe-making operations, and everything from old bottles to the life of the Wilton-born “Maine Giantess,” Sylvia Hardy, an 8-ft-tall (2.4-m), 400-lb (181-kg) woman who was a star of P. T. Barnum’s famous freak shows.